-Photocatalysts employed under homogeneous catalytic conditions are molecules that harvest the energy of visible light to facilitate new transformations and new synthetic routes which may yield otherwise inaccessible scaffolds and molecules.1 The typical photocatalytic scenario is that upon interaction with light the photocatalyst molecules reach accessible excited states and then they quench rapidly to the lowest available excited state within the same spin manifold (e.g. a singlet molecule will be in the S_1 state).
-Depending on the circumstances, the further interconversions define the subsequent feasible catalytic processes such as reaching a T_1 state and then engaging in various electron transfers to trigger a photoredox transformation.
+Photocatalysts employed under homogeneous catalytic conditions are molecules that harvest the energy of visible light to facilitate new transformations and new synthetic routes which may yield otherwise inaccessible scaffolds and molecules.
+The typical photocatalytic scenario is that upon interaction with light the photocatalyst molecules reach accessible excited states and then they quench rapidly to the lowest available excited state within the same spin manifold (e.g. a singlet molecule will be in the $S_1$ state).
+Depending on the circumstances, the further interconversions define the subsequent feasible catalytic processes such as reaching a T1 (first triplet) state and then engaging in various electron transfers to trigger a photoredox transformation.
 The molecules typically employed in photocatalysis absorb visible light, a feature which has a significant advantage: they can be selectively excited in the visible region whereas typical organic substrates and solvents absorb in the UV region.

-This selectivity can be achieved by inserting and tuning chromophore groups, such as delocalized π -systems.
+This selectivity can be achieved by inserting and tuning chromophore groups, such as delocalized $\pi$ -systems.
 The electronic properties of photocatalysts can be explored by measuring or calculating their electronic (UV-vis) spectra.
-In this regard, calculations can be very useful because they provide a large amount of information not directly available from experiment; such as assignation of bands to transitions between electronic states or identifying dark states.
+In this regard, calculations can be very useful because they provide a large amount of information not directly available from experiment; such as the assignation of bands to transitions between electronic states or the identification of dark states.
 Calculations can also help to understand how structural and electronic modifications introduced to photocatalysts affect the excitations, therefore facilitating the design of new photocatalysts.

 These computations, however, have to address a number of challenges.
-To begin with, the description of the electronic structure both in ground and excited states requires sufficiently accurate methods.2 In practice, TDDFT employing functionals with exact exchange contribution is usually adequate;3 but more accurate, wavefunction-based methods should be considered for higher accuracies.
+To begin with, the description of the electronic structure in both ground and excited states requires sufficiently accurate methods.
+In practice, TDDFT employing functionals with exact exchange contribution is usually adequate; but more accurate, wavefunction-based methods should be considered for higher accuracies.
 Another issue is to capture effects arising from fluctuations induced by the environment such as temperature and solvent.
-In fact, routine calculations can only provide a crude approximation to these as they use a single configuration to obtain the excitation spectrum.^{4-6} For benchmarking purposes, however, this strategy is still employed to evaluate the performance of exchange-correlation functionals.
-The better way to account for the environment is through the nuclear ensemble approach, where the feasible nuclear configura-
+In fact, routine calculations can only provide a crude approximation to these as they use a single configuration to obtain the excitation spectrum.4-6 For benchmarking purposes, however, this madarasz.adam@ttk.hu strategy is still employed to evaluate the performance of exchange-correlation functionals.
+The better way to account for the environment is through the nuclear ensemble approach, where the feasible nuclear configurations are sampled and then the final simulated spectrum is obtained as the sum of the individual spectra of the configurations.
+5-11 Sampling is usually done using molecular dynamics (MD) or Monte-Carlo (MC) simulations.
+Both of these can sample anharmonic regions of the ground state potential energy surface which is essential for molecules with inherently flexible nature.

-^{} feher.peter@ttk.hu
+\ feher.peter@ttk.hu